 - Inform your users if you will be sending emails for commercial purposes.

-- Provide a clear and simple way to opt-out from your emails.
+- Provide a clear and simple way to opt-out of your emails.

 - Make sure you delete unsubscribed users from your lists within a week, to be safe.

-- Always use your own clear sender name.
+- Always use a clear sender name.
+Your real name is always best.

 - Make sure your subject line always matches the content of the email.